Chair and Professor of Psychology

-Another area of interest is on how individuals approach intellectual tasks (i.e., habits of mind), and persevere (or not) when working to complete such tasks (i.e., grit), and attempting to understand the categorical factors that may underlie the studied traits.
+Another area of interest is how individuals approach intellectual tasks (i.e., habits of mind) and persevere (or not) when working to complete such tasks (i.e., grit), and attempting to understand the categorical factors that may underlie the studied traits.

 - Chair & Professor of Psychology (LVC), 2004-present

 - Who’s Who in America (2008 and 2009)

 - Who’s Who Among American Teachers & Educators, 11th Edition (2006-07)

 Manza, L. (2017, November 20).
 How cult leaders like Charles Manson exploit a basic psychological need.
 The Conversation.
 Retrieved from http://theconversation.com/how-cult-leaders-like-charles-manson-exploit-a-basic-psychological-need-57101

 Manza, L. (2015, October 2).
 Should the voting age be lowered to 16?
 No. CQ Researcher, 25(35), p.
 833. Retrieved from http://www.cqresearcher.com